Connecting to the Past

 Visitors are encouraged to call ahead if icy conditions are prevalent in the area, before heading out to the site.

-Golden Spike National Historic Site's location may result in visitors having to endure high winds, insects, heat, cold, and encounters with wildlife.
+Golden Spike National Historical Park's location may result in visitors having to endure high winds, insects, heat, cold, and encounters with wildlife.
 Our staff recommends that the public plan ahead and prepare for these possibilities.